Enbridge Inc (ENB) Stock: Analyzing the Quarterly Movement - News Heater

 Sponsored

+The average price predicted by analysts for ENB is $38.29, which is $4.28 above the current price.
 The public float for ENB is 2.12B and currently, short sellers hold a 2.95% ratio of that float.
-The average trading volume of ENB on November 21, 2023 was 6.24M shares.
+The average trading volume of ENB on November 27, 2023 was 6.42M shares.

 ENB) stock’s latest price update

-The stock of Enbridge Inc (NYSE: ENB) has decreased by 0.00 when compared to last closing price of 33.68.
-Despite this, the company has experienced a -0.38% fall in its stock price over the last five trading sessions.
-The Motley Fool reported 2023-11-17 that Enbridge is a North American midstream energy giant.
-The Canadian company has been working to become more predictable.
+The stock of Enbridge Inc (NYSE: ENB) has decreased by -0.66 when compared to last closing price of 34.23.
+Despite this, the company has experienced a 0.96% gain in its stock price over the last five trading sessions.
+Seeking Alpha reported 2023-11-27 that When I last covered Enbridge, I rated it a ‘hold’ because, although its high yield was tempting, its payout ratios and debt level were too high.
+Since then, the cash flow payout ratio has improved, and debt has come down.
+The Company’s future earnings will be impacted by a $14 billion deal to purchase U.S. natural gas assets.

-During the last 5 trading sessions, ENB fell by -0.38%, which changed the moving average for the period of 200-days by -16.98% in comparison to the 20-day moving average, which settled at $33.00.
-In addition, Enbridge Inc saw -13.86% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ENB rose by +1.16%, which changed the moving average for the period of 200-days by -13.33% in comparison to the 20-day moving average, which settled at $33.41.
+In addition, Enbridge Inc saw -13.03% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for ENB